 Data concerning the regional transportation system and system plan were provided through numerous letters, telephone calls, and meetings.
 Technical assistance was provided to local units of government and to State and Federal levels of government, including preparing or reviewing land development traffic impact studies; participating in review of facility planning and engineering studies; assisting transit system operators with preparing their budgets; evaluating the hydraulic impacts of proposed new bridges; and preparing facility, corridor, and municipal traffic engineering, systems management, and transportation plans.
 Under this project, the Commission staff provides assistance to the Wisconsin Department of Transportation (WisDOT), including participating on WisDOT advisory committees.
-Key efforts in recent years included an analysis of routes to the City of Racine from IH 94 requested by the City of Racine, traffic forecasts for local government arterial reconstruction projects, a study of two-way street operations in the City of Waukesha, a parking inventory for the City of Port Washington, a traffic safety and engineering study of local streets surrounding the Village of Kewaskum Elementary School, a traffic engineering feasibility study of the intersection of 51st Street and Drexel Avenue in the City of Franklin, a traffic study to develop recommendations for improving the safety of pedestrian crossings of Washington Boulevard in the City of Milwaukee, participation in the development of a Washington County Bicycle

-Plan, a study of potential northern reliever routes for STH 60 through the City of Hartford, traffic forecasts for the City of Milwaukee's study of the intersection of STH 175 and W. Lisbon Avenue, a study for the Milwaukee County Board of potential bus route extensions to serve suburban business parks, a review and evaluation of the Milwaukee Streetcar project estimates, and providing data to assist with studying future extensions of the Milwaukee Streetcar project.
+Key efforts in the last five years included an analysis of routes to the City of Racine from IH 94 requested by the City of Racine, traffic forecasts for local government arterial reconstruction projects, a traffic safety and engineering study of local streets surrounding the Village of Kewaskum Elementary School, a traffic study to develop recommendations for improving the safety of pedestrian crossings of Washington Boulevard in the City of Milwaukee, participation in the development of a Washington County Bicycle Plan, a study of potential northern reliever routes for STH 60 through the City of Hartford, traffic forecasts for the City of Milwaukee's study of the intersection of STH 175 and W. Lisbon Avenue, providing revised and updated information to the City of Racine regarding the KRM Commuter Rail project, and providing data to assist with studying future extensions of the Milwaukee Streetcar project.